sradics/digital-garden/_notes/Team Genius.md

 expressions of gratitude can in fact increase closeness among group members. — location: [1153](kindle://book?action=open&asin=B00OG8AXKO&location=1153) ^ref-25557

 ---
+fundamental factors do exist and not only are happiness and stress contagious, but they can spread within seconds across a team. — location: [1224](kindle://book?action=open&asin=B00OG8AXKO&location=1224) ^ref-56241

+---
+expressions of gratitude can in fact increase closeness among group — location: [1228](kindle://book?action=open&asin=B00OG8AXKO&location=1228) ^ref-11417

+---
 it can increase employees’ sense of social worth and self-conception as viable members of the organization. — location: [1154](kindle://book?action=open&asin=B00OG8AXKO&location=1154) ^ref-52377

 ---
 Put all of that together and you can see how (appropriate) touch can enhance cooperation in team activities. — location: [1160](kindle://book?action=open&asin=B00OG8AXKO&location=1160) ^ref-60337

+---
+Put all of that together and you can see how (appropriate) touch can enhance cooperation in team — location: [1235](kindle://book?action=open&asin=B00OG8AXKO&location=1235) ^ref-5418

 ---
 reputation matters in teamwork. — location: [1163](kindle://book?action=open&asin=B00OG8AXKO&location=1163) ^ref-28966